derricks/derricks.github.io/chapter_book_thoughts.md

   * Social commentary: The very wealthy protagonists are Caucasian (though the butler is more ambiguous, which doesn't help things) and the first book, at least, relies on a lot of stereotypes.
 The Egyptian natives are scared off by the idea of a curse.
 The German is fat and constantly eating (think Augustus Gloop).
 And the actual Egyptian Egyptologist is vaguely sinister and wears a robe of hieroglyphics.
 Plus the male protagonist says "everything is backwards here" about Egypt.

 ## Where The Line Between Chapter Books and Normal Books With Illustrations Fades
 These books are still chapter books in general, but one does begin to wonder in these books where the line is between "chapter book" and "just a book".
+Some of these are also just books with illustrations.

 _Bob_, Wendy Mass & Rebecca Stead
   * Premise: A magical creature has stayed put in a closet ever since the owner's granddaughter told him to.
 But that was five years ago, and she's just returned, having forgotten all about him.